Chart Color Schemes

 Beverley features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.6% of all households, including 25.3% couples with children, 23.4% couples without children, and 13.0% single parent families.
-Non-family households make up the remaining 37.4%, with lone person households at 30.7% and group households comprising 6.5%.
-The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.5.
+Non-family households constitute the remaining 37.4%, with lone person households at 30.7% and group households comprising 6.5%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households